Katie Pennicott

 Lesley's bio

 Kia Ora tatou, I’m Miss Boswell.
 I’m Sunnyvale’s resident All Black crazy and spider lover.
-I love encouraging tamariki to notice and appreciate the everyday natural world around them and enjoy teaching Reading and opening up young people’s imaginations.
-As reading is something I’m so passionate about, I also take children for Reading Recovery.
-I work one on one on literacy skills and improving children’s confidence in themselves in this essential learning area.
+I love encouraging tamariki to notice and appreciate the natural world and the amazing things about mini animals around them everyday.
+My passion is Reading and I enjoy igniting a love of books, the joy you get from reading and opening up young people’s imaginations.

 Kowhai